nWODT-Cobalt/uxa/Documents/Communication Guidelines/Communication Guidelines.md

 <!-- Keep it focused, keep it small.
 5 slides or less is perfectly fine.
 People can’t remember more than 3 points from a speech.
 (KK) -->
 <!-- Actually: make small, focused documents all the time -->

-Do not hesitate to format Deckset presenter’s notes; they will render so on Deckset and on Github.
+Do not hesitate to format Deckset presenter’s notes; they will render so in Deckset and on Github.

 <!--BREAK-->